ismaelresp/docker-postgres-rdkit/install/README.md

     local	all      all          peer

-Alternatively, the following line in *pg_hba.conf* should be present present and uncommented replacing POSTGRES_USER by the value of the *POSTGRES_USER* variable in `config.sh`.
+Alternatively, the following line in *pg_hba.conf* should be present and uncommented replacing POSTGRES_USER by the value of the *POSTGRES_USER* variable in `config.sh`.
 Default *rdkit-test*:

     local	all      POSTGRES_USER          peer